jackiehjm/stx-docs/doc/source/backup/kubernetes/backing-up-starlingx-system-data.rst

 - Backup of user home directories can cause the backup archive to be very large and is limited to 2GB or less.

-- Total backup size should be below 100MB when using centralized backup and restore operations.
+- Total backup size of the System Controller should be below 100MB when using centralized backup and restore of subclouds.

-- Container images are large and will only be backed up locally to avoid large image archives being transferred for each system.
+- Container images are large and will only be backed up locally to avoid large image archives being transferred for each subcloud.
 Container images that are not present on the system may be pulled as part of platform and application deployment, or restored separately to the local registry (``registry.local``).

-- There can also be a significant size impact when patching is included in the backup.

 System Backup Filesystem Usage